galactic2005/PEModUtils/README.md

 ### Utilities

 To use an utility, simply use `require()` to load the module and all its child functions and variables.
+Make sure to place the .lua files in their correct place.

 ```lua
 local onlineutil = require(currentModDirectory .. '/onlineutil')